How Does a Well Work? And What Water Well Filtration Systems Are Good?

 No water charge.

-You will not need to cover a water bill every month.
-Since the water coming into the house is exclusive, you won't be writing a monthly check to the city for water.
+You won't need to pay a monthly water bill.
+Since the water entering the house is exclusive, you won't write a monthly check to the city for water.

 In any case, some upkeep and support are still associated with claiming a home with well water.
 However, it's anything but a month-to-month bill.